 - Hermitage Amsterdam

 - National Museum for World Cultures (Amsterdam and Leiden)

 - Amsterdam Museum

 - Van Abbe Museum Eindhoven

 Some students went abroad to a.o.
 Victoria and Albert Museum and the British Museum in London, the Wallraf Richartz Museum in Cologne, the Hermitage in St. Petersburg, the Australian Museum in Sydney and the CAFAM in Beijing.

-Students taking a dual Master's programme may be eligible for an additional internship allowance.
+Students taking a dual Master's programme may be eligible for an reimbursement.

 The Master's thesis (18 credits) reports on research carried out under the supervision of an academic staff member involved in the programme.
 The subject of the thesis must be mutually agreed upon by the student and the academic adviser.